msu/csci-468-spring2021/capstone/Catscript.md

 > var str: string = "Catscript!"

 You may use explicit type declarations with list objects as well.
 The following example creates a list of integers.
-> var l: list<int> = [1,2,3,4,5]
+> var l: list\<int\> = [1,2,3,4,5]

+### Mathematical Operations
+#### Addition & Subtraction
+Catscript supports basic addition and subtraction between integer types.
+In addition, string concatenation may be performed if either side of an additive expression is of type string.
+> print(5+6) //evaluates to 11</br>
+> print(5-6) //evaluates to -1</br>
+> print(5+"foo") //evaluates to "5foo"

+#### Division and Multiplication
+Catscript supports division and multiplication between integer types.
+> var x = 5</br>
+> var y = 6</br>
+> print(x*y) // evaluates to 30 </br>
+> print(x/6) // evaluates to 0

+### Unary Operators
+Catscript supports two primary unary operators, integer negation and the boolean "not" operator.
+> var x = 5
+> print(-x) //print's "-5"</br>
+> not false // evaluates to true

+### Local Operators
+#### Comparison Operators
+Catscript supports all primary comparison operators including greater than, less than, greater than or equal, and less than or equal.
+> 5 < 6 // evaluates to true</br>
+> 5 > 6 //evaluates to false</br>
+> 5 <= 6 //evaluates to true</br>
+> 5 >= 6 //evaluates to false

+#### Equality Operators
+In addition the equality between two objects may be checked as long as they are of the same type.
+Supported operands are "equals equals" and "not equals".
+> 5 == 6 // evaluates to false</br>
+> 5 != 6 // evaluates to true

 ### If Statements
 Catscript uses the same syntax as Java to parse for statements.
 Catscript also supports typical else and else if statements.
+A user may use any comparison operators, boolean literals, or any expression which evaluates to a boolean. </br>
 The following example demonstrates basic if statement syntax.

 > var x = 5</br>
 > if(x == 4){</br>